 (a) Antipsychotic drugs may be administered for treatment purposes without parental consent or prior judicial approval only in an emergency (even though no threat of violence exists) and only if there is no less intensive alternative to antipsychotic drugs.

 (b) An emergency for purposes of administering antipsychotic drugs for treatment purposes is an unforeseen combination of circumstances or the resulting state that calls for immediate action.
-See Roe at 42.
+See In the Matter of Guardianship of Richard Roe III, 421 N.E.2d 40, 42.
 It includes a situation where doctors, in their professional judgment, determine that the medication is necessary to prevent the immediate, substantial, and irreversible deterioration of a serious mental illness.
-See Rogers at 511.
+See Rogers v.
+Commissioner of the Department of Mental Health, 390 Mass.
+489, 511.
 The possibility that a mental condition might deteriorate into a chronic, irreversible condition at an uncertain but relatively distant date is not an emergency.
-Roe at 55.
+See, In the Matter of Guardianship of Richard Roe III, 421 N.E.2d 40, 55.

-(c) in situations that fall within the purview of 110 CMR 11.00, no consent by the Department or parents is necessary (since the medical provider may make such determination) and therefore the Department shall not give consent nor seek parental consent.
+(c) In situations that fall within the purview of 110 CMR 11.00, no consent by the Department or parents is necessary (since the medical provider may make such determination) and therefore the Department shall not give consent nor seek parental consent.

 (d) If a child is medicated with antipsychotic drugs in an emergency situation and the doctors determine that the antipsychotic drugs should continue, then the Department shall follow the procedures for obtaining consent as though no emergency existed.
-See, Rogers at 512.
+See, Rogers v.
+Commissioner of the Department of Mental Health, 390 Mass.
+489, 512.

 (7) Use of Antipsychotic Drugs for Restraint.

-(a) Antipsychotic drugs shall not be administered as a restraint of any ward or child in the care or custody of the Department when such restraint is for disciplinary reasons or for administrative convenience.
+(a) Antipsychotic drugs shall not be administered as a restraint of any ward or child in the care or custody of the Department.

-(b) Antipsychotic drugs may be used for restraint only in cases of emergency, and only if there is no less intrusive alternative to antipsychotic drugs.
-An emergency for purposes of administering antipsychotic drugs for restraint is the occurrence of, or serious threat of, extreme violence, personal injury, or attempted suicide.
-Such emergency cases shall only include situations where there is the occurrence or a substantial risk of serious self-destructive behavior, or the occurrence or a substantial risk of serious physical assault.
-A substantial risk includes only the serious, imminent threat of bodily harm, where there is present ability to effect such harm.
-Predictable crises are not within the definition of emergency.
-Antipsychotic drugs may be administered for restraint only in accordance with the procedures set forth in the Regulations of the Department of Mental Health.

 11.15: Electroconvulsive Treatment or ECT ("Shock Treatment")